vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 855; dates assigned by Prof. { excludes the verses of V.894, Hazra to Upaparıṇas not at Uparava, meaning of 18. all acceptable 882; early com- | Uparicara Vasu, a king and de mentaries and digests on Dha- votee of Nārāyana, dedicated rmafāstra like the Mit. and his kingdom and wealth to God Kalpataru very rarely mention and worshipped acc. to Sātt

 U, and even the latter refers vata rules 950. to six Up.
 837; Hazra (Prof.) | Upasad, days of 25. says there are over 100 Up&- Upasarga ( preposition) changes purānas 834; Hazra admits the meaning of the root, 2. that adherents of various sects Upaśruti ( listening to words of such as Sāktas, Pāñoarātras, children, or eares-dropping Saaras, interpolated chapters near houses of washermen or in Purāṇas and sometimes cāṇḍālas and using words wrote new and independent heard by chance ag prognosti works styled Parāṇas 837; cations for coming events 809 Kūrma Purāṇa mentions Brah- 810; methods similar to U. in māṇda, Nāradiya Skanda, the ancient near East 810D; Vānana as Up.
-870; Matsya method of casting dūrvi grass names Narasimha, Nandi, Ādi- in a book at random 811. tys and Samba as Up, and Upavāka, a kind of seed 732n. there is nothing to show that Upayar$4, commentator of more than fuur were regarded Jaimini 7351, 1186n, 1187n, by the Matsya as of any antho 1197 ; expressly mentioned by rity 834-5; names of 18 U. Sabara 1186n; flourished bet are set ont by Devibhagavata, ween 100 B. C. to 100 A, D. Garuda, Kūrma, Padma, He- 1197; held to be identical with mādri 834 and n; none of the Bodhāyana by Prof. Kuppa
+870; Matsya method of casting dūrvi grass names Narasimha, Nandi, Ādi- in a book at random 811. tys and Samba as Up, and Upavāka, a kind of seed 732n. there is nothing to show that Upayar$4, commentator of more than fuur were regarded Jaimini 7351, 1186n, 1187n, by the Matsya as of any antho 1197 ; expressly mentioned by rity 834-5; names of 18 U. Sabara 1186n; flourished bet are set ont by Devibhagavata, ween 100 B. C. to 100 A, D. Garuḍa, Kūrma, Padma, He- 1197; held to be identical with mādri 834 and n; none of the Bodhāyana by Prof. Kuppa

 except Devi, Narasihha, swami Sastri 1187n; m, by the Viṛpu dharmottara, and Saṅkatācārya twice on V. 8. one or two more can be held with great respect 1187n, to be as old as 7th or 8th century 1205.
 A. D. 835-36, 838 ; only a few Upavāsa : ( vide under fast'); Upapurāṇas are published and another meaning, in Brahmana those pablished belie definition texts 26. of Porāna as Pancalaksana Upavedas, four 820n, 1263n.
 834; only eight U, m. by Upāyas, four, in politios 617.“ Ballklasepa 871; some U. Usages (vide under 'Sadācāra '); bear the same dames as those Band. gr. enumerates five peou of principal Purāṇas, such as liar u. of the North and five Skanda, Vāmana, Brahmāpda others peculiar to the South and Nāradiya 834; total of 4 and provides that if one be lakhs of verses of Purāṇas longing to South follows any